Upendhar10/Backend-Dev-NodeJS/01-Web-server/notes.md

 ### Client-Server Interaction

 1. Client sends a request: The user interacts with the client application (e.g., a web browser), which sends a request to the server.
-2. Server processes the request: The server receives the request, processes it, and performs any necessary operations, possibly involving querying a database.
+2. Server processes the request: The server receives the request, processes it, and performs necessary operations, possibly involving querying a database.
 3. Server sends a response: The server sends the processed data or result back to the client.
 4. Client displays the response: The client application receives the response and presents it to the user.